-Alerts

-These product provide alerts to problematic conditions before they turn into performance problems, based on predefined metrics and thresholds.
+Alerts These product provide alerts to problematic conditions before they turn into performance problems, based on predefined metrics and thresholds.
 Alerts can automatically perform an action, such as displaying a pop-up message, sending an email message or SNMP trap, or running a program.

-Alerts FocalPoint

-An agent that receives data from the InformPoint agents, stores it, and performs any action that has been user-defined for that specific alert, such as displaying a pop-up message, sending an email message or SNMP trap, or running a program.
+Alerts FocalPoint An agent that receives data from the InformPoint agents, stores it, and performs any action that has been user-defined for that specific alert, such as displaying a pop-up message, sending an email message or alert type In Alerts, the status of all metrics belonging to a metric group or a monitored instance, indicating the current performance level through colors.

+SNMP trap, or running a program.